dzyphr/AtomicElGamalClient/README.md

 **In Development**

+### THIS IS EXPERIMENTAL SOFTWARE IN EARLY STAGES OF DEVELOPMENT, <u>DO NOT USE WITH MAINNET FUNDS!!!
+TESTNET ONLY STAGE OF SOFTWARE</u> USE AT OWN RISK.

 # ElGamal Atomic Swap Client

 **Current Project Status**:
   * Tested under Ubuntu Linux
   * Currently requires: [Custom ElGamal Client rsElgamal](https://github.com/dzyphr/rsElGamal/settings)
-  * Plans to include better known encryption libraries like libsodium
+  * Plans to include better known encryption libraries like libsodium, or pycryptodome
   * Working Atomic Swap tested with initiator on Ergo and responder on Sepolia